Nooralogical/portfolio/readme.md

 LevelCam was an Android application project in the autumn of 2018, in which my responsibility was to design and implement a clean and easy-to-use single page layout.

 The application is a tool for measuring angles show in the camera view by moving the line on the display.
-All other elements of the application (compass and lux measurement)where designed to work as fragments over the camera view.
-To prevent the view from getting too busy, the user were given the option to hide elements.
+All other elements of the application (compass and lux measurement) were designed to work as fragments over the camera view.
+To prevent the view from getting too busy, the user were given the option to hide the elements.

-On the left is the initial design and then the finished look of the application at the end of development.
+On the left is the initial design and on the right, the application at the end of [development](#LevelCam-Android-application).

-The development of the application can be found [here](#LevelCam-Android-application).

 ## Frontend